8.3 Health Literacy, Plain Language, and Teach-Back

 |---|---|---|

-Applied scenario: a patient nods during discharge teaching for a venous ulcer but later says compression is only for comfort and can be skipped when busy.
-Teach-back would have caught the misunderstanding.
-The WCC-style answer is to restate the purpose of compression within the ordered plan, check for pain or access barriers, and ask the patient to explain when and how it will be used.
+Applied scenario.
+A patient nods during venous-ulcer discharge teaching but later says compression is "just for comfort" and can be skipped when busy.
+Teach-back would have caught this.
+The blueprint-aligned answer restates the purpose of compression within the ordered plan, checks for pain or application barriers, and asks the patient to explain when and how it will be worn.

-Another scenario: a caregiver repeats the phrase moist wound healing but cannot identify when the dressing is too wet or leaking.
-The exam answer should move from jargon to concrete signs such as dressing saturation, odor change, leakage, or white soggy surrounding skin.
-The goal is usable recognition.
+Second scenario.
+A caregiver repeats the phrase "moist wound healing" but cannot say when the dressing is too wet or leaking.
+Move from jargon to concrete signs: dressing saturation, strikethrough leakage, odor change, or white soggy skin at the edges.
+The goal is usable recognition, not vocabulary.

-Health literacy also affects quiz-like patient instructions.
-Too many steps can overwhelm the learner.
-Prioritize the few actions most tied to safety and healing.
-For example, a patient may need to know dressing schedule, pressure relief, warning signs, supplies, and follow-up before detailed anatomy.
+Too many steps overwhelm a learner with limited literacy.
+Prioritize the few actions tied most directly to safety and healing — typically dressing schedule, pressure relief or compression, warning signs, supplies, and follow-up — before detailed anatomy or physiology.

 - Replace jargon with common words.